We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Aristotle’s prudent words, “We are what we repeatedly do.
 Excellence, then, is not an act but a habit,” became meaningful to me after I joined ICIMOD.
 Since I wear different hats when playing different roles, I have been able to cultivate key skill sets and I’ve come to enjoy this part the most in my work life at ICIMOD.

 I also cherish the opportunities I’ve had to contribute to the development and strengthening of multi-stakeholder partnerships having actively participated in organising annual RMC-ICIMOD Partners’ Day events; RMC consultations for the development of the 4th Mid-Term Action Plan and HKH Call to Actions in all the RMCs.
-Such rich regional experiences and valuable exposure have provided me with significant learning.
-Currently, I am taking the lead at the institute in the development of the National Private Sector Strategy for the Green Climate Fund (GCF) with UNDP and UNCDF and this is a great opportunity for ICIMOD to be identifying productive sectors and the relevant climate solutions.
-Responding to these types of unique projects and emerging trends is challenging and yet professionally rewarding and are my favourite part of the work I do at ICIMOD.
+Such rich regional experiences and valuable exposure have provided to me significant learning.
+Currently I am taking the lead at the institute in the development of the National Private Sector Strategy for the Green Climate Fund (GCF) with UNDP and UNCDF and this is a great opportunity for ICIMOD to be identifying productive sectors and the relevant climate solutions.
+Responding to these types of unique projects and emerging trends, is challenging and yet professionally rewarding and are my favourite part of the work I do at ICIMOD.

 What are you passionate about?

 I am passionate about impactful, sustainable and successful partnerships.
 This includes understanding the human dynamics in partnerships; working together across organisations, sectors and geographical boundaries; building capacities especially of the youth on the partnering approach; public speaking and strengthening self-confidence are equally rewarding for me at a personal level.